Carolingian Empire: Palaces

 Louis the Pious used the palace system much to the same effect as Charlemagne during his reign as king of Aquitaine, rotating his court between four winter palaces throughout the region.
-During his reign as Emperor he used Aachen, Ingelheim, Frankfurt, and Mainz which were almost always the locations for general assemblies held 'two or three [times] a year in the period 896–28...' and while he was not an immobile ruler, his reign has certainly been described as more static.
-In this way the palace system can also been seen as a tool of continuity in governance.
-After the splintering of the Empire the palace system continued to be used by succeeding Carolingian rulers with Charles the Bald centring his power at Compiègne where the palace chapel was dedicated to the Virgin Mary in 877, something remarked on as a sign of continuity with Aachen's Mother of God chapel.
+During his reign as emperor, he used Aachen, Ingelheim, Frankfurt, and Mainz, which were almost always the locations for general assemblies held "two or three [times] a year in the period 816–28..." and while he was not an immobile ruler, his reign has certainly been described as more static.
+In this way, the palace system can also been seen as a tool of continuity in governance.
+After the splintering of the empire, the palace system continued to be used by succeeding Carolingian rulers with Charles the Bald centring his power at Compiègne, where the palace chapel was dedicated to the Virgin Mary in 877, something remarked on as a sign of continuity with Aachen's Mother of God chapel.
 For Louis the German, Frankfurt has been deemed his own 'neo-Aachen' and Charles the Fat's palace at Sélestat in Alsace was designed specifically to imitate Aachen.

-The palace system as an idea for Carolingian central administration and governance has been challenged by historian F. L. Ganshof, who argued that the palaces of the Carolingians "contained nothing resembling the specialised services and departments available at the same period to the Byzantine emperor or the caliph of Baghdad."
-However, further reading in the works of Carolingian historians such as Matthew Innes, Rosamond McKitterick, and Stuart Airlie suggest that the use of palaces were important in the evolution of Carolingian governance and Janet Nelson has argued that "palaces are places from which power emanates and is exercised..." and the importance of palaces to Carolingian administration, learning, and legitimacy has been widely argued.
+The palace system as an idea for Carolingian central administration and governance has been challenged by historian F. L. Ganshof, who argues that the palaces of the Carolingians "contained nothing resembling the specialised services and departments available at the same period to the Byzantine emperor or the caliph of Baghdad."
+However, further reading in the works of Carolingian historians such as Matthew Innes, Rosamond McKitterick, and Stuart Airlie suggest that the use of palaces were important in the evolution of Carolingian governance, and Janet Nelson argues "palaces are places from which power emanates and is exercised..." and the importance of palaces to Carolingian administration, learning, and legitimacy has been widely argued.

 Household

 The royal household was an itinerant body (until c.
-802) which moved around the kingdom making sure good government was upheld in the localities.
-The most important positions were the chaplain (who was responsible for all ecclesiastical affairs in the kingdom), and the count of the palace (Count palatine) who had supreme control over the household.
+802) that moved around the kingdom making sure good government was upheld in the localities.
+The most important positions were the chaplain (who was responsible for all ecclesiastical affairs in the kingdom) and the count of the palace (count palatine) (who had supreme control over the household).
 It also included more minor officials e.g. chamberlain, seneschal, and marshal.
 The household sometimes led the army (e.g. Seneschal Andorf against the Bretons in 786).

 Possibly associated with the chaplain and the royal chapel was the office of the chancellor, head of the chancery, a non-permanent writing office.
 The charters produced were rudimentary and mostly to do with land deeds.
-There are 262 surviving from Charles’ reign as opposed to 40 from Pepin’s and 350 from Louis the Pious.
+There are 262 surviving charters from Charles’ reign as opposed to 40 from Pepin’s and 350 from Louis the Pious.